doobah/icepack/README.md

 * Types can be included for serialization by calling the serializer's `RegisterType` method, or annotating the type with the `SerializableObject` attribute.
 * Fields can be ignored by annotating them with the `IgnoreField` attribute.
-* The `ISerializer` interface is provided to allow classes to execute additional logic before serialization and after deserialization.
+* The `ISerializer` interface is provided to allow classes and structs to execute additional logic before serialization and after deserialization.
 * Deserialization is somewhat resilient to changes to the data types since serialization.
   * Fields that have been added or removed to a class since serialization will be ignored.
   * A field that was serialized as a reference to an instance of a missing class is ignored.
   * If a class was derived from another class that is now missing or is no longer a base class, the missing or former base class is ignored, and the serializer resumes deserializing fields from further ancestors.
+  * The `PreviousName` attribute can be assigned to a field to indicate that the name of the field has changed, so that the correct field will be matched with what is in the serialized data.

 # Limitations

 * Currently only fields (both private and public) are serialized, not properties.
 * `nuint` and `nint` are not supported.
-* Fields of type `object` or `ValueType` are not supported.
 * `span` and other exotic types are not supported.
-* Boxed value types are not supported.
 * Serializing delegates is not supported.
 * Deserializing after changing the type of a serialized field results in undefined behaviour.
+* Changing the name of a type will result in the serializer not knowing how to deserialize objects of that type.

 # Usage Example